California Golden Bears football: 20th century

 Cal's last Rose Bowl appearance was in 1958, when the team was coached by Pete Elliott.
 California went 6–1 in the PCC, but unfortunately lost the 1959 Rose Bowl to Iowa, 38 to 12.
 That year's team was led by Joe Kapp, who is considered to be one of the greatest players in Cal history.
 Completely dedicated to his team and his university, he was known to push his teammates to perform beyond their limits and to fiercely intimidate his opponents.
-He would lead the team again in 1982 when he accepted the head coaching job at the university.
+He led the team again in 1982 when he accepted the head coaching job at the university.

 From 1964 to 1971, the team was led by head coach Ray Willsey, who had a losing career, but it was under him that Cal had one of the sternest defenses in its modern history.
 Known as The Bear Minimum, the 1968 team was let by Ed White an All-American and future member of College Hall of Fame.
 Relying on its defense Cal went 7–3–1 and ranking as high as 8th in the AP poll.
 It won 21–7 at Michigan and beat No. 10 Syracuse 43–0.
 Earning three shutouts, it held its opponents to 10.4 points a game.
 The Bear Minimum still holds Cal's records for opponents' average gains per play – 3.60, as well as the fewest rushing touchdowns per season – 5 (same as the Thunder Team).
 Its average yards per rush was 2.51 which is still second only to the Thunder Team with 2.50 yards per rush.